Temloyy/hng-foodie-help/systemArchitecture.md

-FoodieHelp app system architecture breakdown
+ # FoodieHelp App System Architecture Breakdown

-Overview
+ ## 💡 Overview
 FoodieHelp app is a mobile application that helps users search for a particular hero ingredient or food item, either by text or by searching with their camera, giving the user a list of meals or consumables that can be made with the ingredient and step-by-step instructions with audio option.
 Users have access to group chats and smart pantry sync, giving them recommendations for recipes they can cook immediately.